 Are there any qualifying exams?

 We do not have formal qualifying exams.
-After the first year, PhD students wishing to be considered for continuation are evaluated based on their performance to date.
+After the first year, PhD students wishing to be considered for continuation are evaluated based on their coursework and research performance to date.
+Students are asked to demonstrate a minimum 3.5 GPA in graduate coursework and to demonstrate a working knowledge of their selected field of research.

 How does the funding work for a master's student?